Greek National Road 51: Route

 The EO51 is officially defined as a branch of the EO2 from Ardani (about 40 km east of Alexandroupolis) to the Greece–Turkey border between Kastanies and Edirne (Adrianopolis), via Soufli, Didymoteicho and Orestiada.
 The EO51 generally runs parallel to the Evros river on the western bank, up towards Kastanies: the EO51 then turns east, south of the Arda river, to meet the D.100 road at the Greece–Turkey border, towards Edirne.
 There is an interchange with the A2 motorway (Egnatia Odos), 2 km north from the southern end of the EO51.

 In the 2000s, a new single carriageway link road was built as a branch of the EO51 from Kastanies to Svilengrad in Bulgaria, avoiding Turkey and meeting the I-88 road at a new border crossing at Ormenio: the Hellenic Statistical Authority designates the Kastanies–Ormenio link road as the EO52 road, but that number is not used in practice.
 The new road was part of a project to complete the European route E85, which on 12 September 1986 was rerouted from the then-planned road between Podkova and Komotini (now part of the A23 expressway in Greece) to cover almost the entirety of the EO51 towards Alexandroupolis, except for the connection between Kastanies and the D.100 road.
 Greece adopted the current E-road numbering system on 9 January 1989, when it joined the 1975 European Agreement on Main International Traffic Arteries (AGR).

 History

 Ministerial Decision G25871 of 9 July 1963 created the EO51 from part of the short-lived EO41 from 1955, which followed the route of the current EO2 from Thessaloniki to Ardani, and then the current EO51 for the remainder.

+Future plans

+Ministerial Decision DMEO/o/7157/e/1042 of 1 October 2008 planned to upgrade the EO51 and the adjacent Kastanies–Ormenio National Road to a motorway numbered the A21: some expressway-like improvements to the road were made, such as the bypass around Provatonas, but the signage of the proposed number is (as of July 2026) limited to a junction on the Provatonas bypass.